 Yes.
 If you have a fee waiver for your application, your audition fee will be waived automatically.

-- Portfolio Preparation Guidelines – Animation, Visual Communication Design and Product Design
+- Portfolio Preparation Guidelines – Animation and Visual Effects

 - Portfolio Preparation Guidelines – Department Of Art And Design

-- Filmmaking students can find their Portfolio Requirements under “Application Essays and Supplemental Uploads”
+- Film and Television students can find their Portfolio Requirements under “Application Essays and Supplemental Uploads”

 Our application system has a user-friendly upload interface for your portfolio.
 You may upload your portfolio while applying or after you have submitted.
 We recommend submitting all of your pieces at the same time.
 This will ensure that your application is not prematurely reviewed by the faculty before you have uploaded all the required pieces.